-As my flight neared Athens airport, I looked out my window and was surprised by what I saw.
+As my flight neared Athens airport, I looked out my window.

 An artist’s impression of the original Parthenon – done in the late 19th century.

-After a lot of walking around and asking for directions, I found my hotel.
-It had a very small frontage and it was sandwiched between shops, cafes and sleazy bars.
-I entered the hotel and was greeted by a bizarre sight: behind the reception desk, under a fluorescent light, was an old lady sitting in a wooden chair reading a bible.
+After a lot of walking around and asking for directions, I finally found my hotel.
+It had a very small frontage and was sandwiched between shops, cafes and sleazy bars.
+When I entered the hotel , I was greeted by a bizarre sight: behind the reception desk, under a fluorescent light, was an old lady sitting in a wooden chair reading a bible.

 The old lady was very old; her face was as wrinkled as a prune.
 She was thin and slightly bowed.
 She was wearing a long loose fitting black dress tied at the waist with a blue sash.
-Hanging over her head was a long, loose headscarf, the edges of which were lined with a blue-embroidered motif.
+Her grey hair was tied up in a long, loose headscarf, the edges of which were lined with a blue-embroidered motif.
 On the wall behind her was a brightly coloured, plasticized hologram poster of Jesus.

 The old lady said something to me in Greek.
 It sounded like a shrill bird cry.
-Then she got up, put her bible down on the reception desk next to an old computer, and motioned for me to follow her down an adjoining corridor.
+After I shrugged my shoulders, she got up, put her bible down on the reception desk next to an old computer, and motioned for me to follow her down an adjoining corridor.
 The corridor was poorly lit, gloomy.
 Half way along, there was a staircase on the left.
 At the end of the corridor was a dark red curtain.
-The old woman pushed the curtain aside, opened the door, and led me into a combined dining/lounge room.
+The old woman pushed the curtain aside, opened a door, and led me into a combined dining/lounge room.

 There were four stories.
 We began ascending the stairs.

 I was tired after all that work finding the hotel and it was a warm day, in the low 30’s.